jkischel/FancyPerks/README.md

 **-------------------------------------------**

-**This plugin is no longer being supported, developed and maintained.
-There will be only updates for real high critical security issues.
-Do not expect any new feature or bug fixed.**
+This is an extended version of FancyPerks by Oliver Schlueter.
+As the original version of this plugin is not developed anymore and even archived in Github, I hope this version can help out :)

 **-------------------------------------------**

-A simple plugin that adds some fancy perks to your server.
+FancyPerks is a simple plugin that adds some fancy perks to your server.

 **Only supported for 1.20** _(might work in other version too tho)_<br>
 _Using [paper](https://papermc.io/downloads) is highly recommended_